Archive-42/redux-docs/md-docs/part-3-state-actions-reducers.md

 <span class="token plain"> </span><span class="token punctuation" style="color: #f8f8f2">}</span><span class="token plain"></span>

-<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>

-Copy

-It's important to note that **it's okay to have other state values outside of Redux!**.
+<span class="token plain"></span><span class="token punctuation" style="color: #f8f8f2">}</span>It's important to note that **it's okay to have other state values outside of Redux!**.
 This example is small enough so far that we actually do have all our state in the Redux store, but as we'll see later, some data really doesn't need to be kept in Redux (like "is this dropdown open?" or "current value of a form input").

 ### <span id="designing-actions" class="anchor enhancedAnchor_2LWZ"></span>Designing Actions<a href="#designing-actions" class="hash-link" title="Direct link to heading">#</a>